raph080/ImGuiHydraEditor/README.md

 * No Undo
 * Grid is on a separate layer at the back
 * Does not keep multiple instances of same view when relaunched

-## Next steps

-Here are the next steps that are planned in order to improve the tool and discover more about Hydra:
-* Switch from UsdImagingGLEngine to HdEngine or HdxTaskController
-  * Allows multiple scene delegates
-  * Add the grid dynamically to the RenderIndex
-  * Abstract the Model to Hydra Objects (not USD object anymore)